karthik/eimi/reports/exercise_reports.md

 Then you can do `myplot(climate, "Plot of temperature anomaly")`

 6. If you got through this part without any trouble, go back to the `ggplot.pdf` document from yesterday and make a barplot of the same Anomaly data.
 See slide `61` of the PDF for what your output should look like.
-Read slides 55-60 to learn about
+Read slides 55-60 to learn about.
+Include that as a second figure in your plot.